 Valerie Alhart's Latest Posts

-The annual award will be given for Waldman’s post 9/11 novel, The Submission, which has received national acclaim.
-As part of the award ceremony, Waldman will give a reading from the novel and there will be a book signing and reception after the event.
+Freeman will receive the award and $7,500 prize on Thursday, Oct.
+23. As part of the award ceremony, Freeman will give a reading from the novel and she will sign copies of her book during a reception after the event.

 Associate professor of religion Nora Rubel has been named director of the University’s Susan B. Anthony Institute for Gender and Women’s Studies.
 As a scholar of religion, Rubel says she was excited to move to Rochester in 2007 to live near the ‘burned over’ district where many religious movements began.
 “But once I arrived I was just as drawn to the area’s ties to abolition and the women’s rights movements.”